CesGensLaB/scilens-demos/5-reader-csv-2-col-x/README.md

 ## Instructions

 1. `cd` to this folder
-2. Run `cglblens run .`
+2. Run `scilens run .`

 ## Explainations

 ## Explanations

-Cglblens is configured here to consider the column x with two different names, "label 1" and "time", because we want to process two files that have different labels for the x column.
+SciLens is configured here to consider the column x with two different names, "label 1" and "time", because we want to process two files that have different labels for the x column.
 In our report, we will have two errors (one error per file).